bkj123/Getting_and_Cleaning_Data_Project/README.md

 Getting_and_Cleaning_Data_Project
 =================================
 # Introduction
 This repository covers a course project of a Coursera Johns Hopkins' course called 'Getting and Cleaning Data'.
-It accesseses and manipulates Smartphone data from Samsung.
+It accesseses and manipulates Smartphone data from Samsung (run_analysis.R)

 # Execution